opensearch-project/project-website/_posts/2023-09-21-Introducing-Live-Traffic-Capture-and-Replay-For-Migrations-and-Upgrades.md

 ---
 layout: post
-title:  "Introducing Traffic capture and replay solution for OpenSearch migrations and upgrades"
+title:  "Introducing a traffic capture and replay solution for OpenSearch migrations and upgrades"
 authors:
   - setiah
   - mikaylathompson